frankheat/offsecnotes/content/web/vulnerabilities/sqli injection/index.md

 * `xyz' AND (SELECT CASE WHEN (Username = 'Administrator' AND SUBSTRING(Password, 1, 1) > 'm') THEN 1/0 ELSE 'a' END FROM Users)='a`

 {{< hint style=notes >}}
-**Note**: There are different ways of triggering conditional errors, and different techniques work best on different database types.
-See SQL cheat sheet from tib3rius -> (Boolean Error Inferential Exploitation)
+There are different ways of triggering conditional errors, and different techniques work best on different database types.
+See SQL cheat sheet from tib3rius -> (Boolean Error Inferential Exploitation).
 {{< /hint >}}

 {{< details summary="Example" >}}